IBM/aspera-cli/docs/README.erb.md

 3 authentication methods are supported:

-- jwt
+- jwt : general purpose, private-key based authentication
+- link : public link authentication
-- web
+- web : requires authentication with web browser
-- boot
+- boot : use authentication token copied from browser (experimental)

 ### Faspex 5 JWT authentication

-This is the **recommended** method to use.
+This is the general purpose and **recommended** method to use.

+Activation is in two steps:

-For `jwt`, create an API client in Faspex with JWT support:
+- The admninistrator must create an API client in Faspex with JWT support

-- Select a private key file: if you don't have any refer to section [Private Key](#private_key)
+  This operation is generally done only once:

-- Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
+  - As Admin, Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
+  - Give a name, like `ascli`
   - Activate JWT
-- Paste **public** key in the appropriate section
+  - There is an option to set a general public key allowing the owner of the private key to impersonate any user.
+Unless you want to do this, leave this field empty.
-- Click on Create Button
+  - Click on `Create` Button
   - Take note of Client Id (and Client Secret, but not used in current version)

+- The user uses a private key and sets the public key in his faspex 5 profile

+  This operation is done by each user using the CLI.

+  - As user, click on the user logo, left to the app switcher on top right.
+  - Select `Account Settings`
+  - on the bottom in the text field: `Public key in PEM format` paste the **public** key corresponding to the private key used by the user.

+  **Note:** If you don't have any refer to section [Private Key](#private_key)

 Then use these options: